flectra-hq/documentation-user/content/legal/terms/partnership.rst

 | Minimum Retention Rate                     |   n/a            |  n/a               | 70%                |  80%               |
 +--------------------------------------------+------------------+--------------------+--------------------+--------------------+

-The Retention Rate is defined as the ratio between the number of Flectra Enterprise contracts that are currently active, and the number of Flectra Enterprise contracts that have been active at some point in the last 12 months
+The Retention Rate is defined as the ratio between the number of Flectra Professional contracts that are currently active, and the number of Flectra Professional contracts that have been active at some point in the last 12 months

 Certifications are personal, so when a certified staff member leaves or joins the company,